ikoniqoz/nitrodocs/content/reference/server-requirements.md

 # Server Requirements

-Below are the server requirements for running PyroCMS 2.x.
-If you aren't sure if you have all of these, PyroCMS will check for them on installation for you.
+Below are the server requirements for running NitroCMS 2.x.
+If you aren't sure if you have all of these, NitroCMS will check for them on installation for you.

 </div>
 <div class="doc_content">

 ### a HTTP web-server of some description

-Apache 2.x, Abyss Web Server, Uniform Server, Zend Community Server, etc. So far PyroCMS only seems to struggle with IIS.
+Apache 2.x, Abyss Web Server, Uniform Server, Zend Community Server, etc. So far NitroCMS only seems to struggle with IIS.

 ### MySQL 5.x or higher